devdevgoat/coming-of-aige/COA_CH004.md

 Mouse crossed his arms and bit his lip as he looked away once again, the revolving digital picture frame drawing his attention once more.

 "You have no idea what you're doing, do you?
 No of course not.
 You're a child.
 You don't know a damn thing."
 Another photo.
-This time of two small children laughing as Mr. and Mrs. Porter wrestle them into the grass, an overly enhanced sunset behind them.
+This time of two small children laughing as Mr. and Mrs. Porter wrestle them into the grass, an overly exposed sunset behind them.
 "You know, life isn't all about you, Jake.
-There are-," he paused as he searched for the words, "some that have it a hell of a lot worse than you.
+There are-," he paused as he searched for the word, "some that have it a hell of a lot worse than you.
 Yet here you are, throwing your life away with pranks, or whatever the hell this is."

 Jake huffed, then sank lower in the stiff chair, he could see on the edge of his peripheral vision his father open the door a final time and step through.
 The frame cycled once again.
 Another staged image, this time of toddler running, arms outstretched as a pair of legs stepped out of frame.